 The letter S means you shouldn’t put water on the fabric.
 Use a dry-cleaning solution or rubbing alcohol to remove the stain.
-A brush with hard bristles or a sponge will help scrub the mark away.
+A brush with hard bristles or sponges will help scrub the mark away.
 Let it dry quickly.

 W means you can clean the material with water.
-In this case, remove the cover and brush the stained area with soapy water and a stiff brush.
+Remove the cover and brush the stained area with soapy water and a stiff brush.